wudtichaikarun/practice-sass/README.md

 # practice-sass

-### Credit the original author by Jonas Schmedtmann
+### Credit the original author by Jonas Schmedtman
 [Advanced CSS and Sass: Take Your CSS to the Next Level!](https://www.udemy.com/advanced-css-and-sass/).

 ### install project